 I know that most fellas either cut their own hair willy-nilly in the shower, or just drive over to the shopping mall and take what they can get from those sassy gum-snapping girls who work at that unisex beauty salon there.
 But I don’t think of my haircuts as a chore.
 I think about them as something I look forward to, and so when I get them, I want them to be an experience.

 And, boy, does my barber deliver that.
 Christoph has been cutting hair at the same chair for 43 years, knows how to tell a tale or two, and is completely on top of all the latest news hereabouts.
 Would I have been all excited to know, or even be aware, that The Armenians were buying the old pizza parlor lot if I hadn’t been in to see Christoph?
 No sir, not a chance of it.

-I’ve gone to barbershops like this one since I was just a kid.
-There were two old German barber brothers who had a shop in the village next to my dad’s general store, and everybody called them Herr Hans and Herr Jens.
-They had cornered the market on old men’s haircuts in the county, and their place was just legendary.
+I went to a barbershop like this when I was just a kid myself.
+My daddy sent me there every two weeks, like clockwork.
+It wasn’t quite as much fun as Christoph’s shop can be, though, especially for a little fellow.
+It was a serious business, see.
+There were these two old German barber brothers who owned the shop, right in the village square next to my dad’s general store, and everybody in town called them Herr Hans and Herr Jens.
+They didn’t talk quite so much, but they had cornered the market on haircuts in the county, and their place was just legendary.

-There were these old regulars in there, with tobacco spit dripping down their chins, six days a week, all day, and there was a real brass spittoon for them.
-There was an old radio with Woody Herman or Harry James or Kay Kyser or something similar playing through a blown speaker with bad reception.
-Signed photos of race car drivers and 15-year old calendars with pictures of pretty women in bikinis on the walls.
+There were these old regulars in there all the time, with tobacco spit dripping down their chins, and there was a real brass spittoon for them.
+And there was an old radio with Woody Herman or Harry James or Kay Kyser or something similar playing through a blown speaker with bad reception.
+Photos of race car drivers and 15-year old calendars with pictures of pretty women on the walls.
 All that real man stuff.

 That’s what real manhood is all about, if you ask me: the shared experience of hair removal.